 Marriage and Custody Battle

 Nicholas married in 2018, despite concerns about financial stability.
-Together they had a daughter, who became the subject of bitter custody disputes.
+Together they had a daughter, who became the subject of bitter custody dispute.
 His ex-wife sought sole custody and told DCF (Department of Children and Families of Connecticut) she intended to terminate Nicholas’s parental rights.

 The divorce records became crucial evidence, showing motive behind the allegations: